bakanaouji/multi-armed-bandit/README.md

 * folder_name: Name of folder where outputs of experiment are saved (Name of folder: `<Arm Name>/<Algorithm Name>`).
 Defaults to "N(1.0,9.0)N(0.0,0.09)/ThompsonSamplingGaussianPrior".
 * file_name: Name of csv file to plot.
 Defaults to "regret".

-#### plot summarized data of output of all experiments of all bandit algorithm in the specified folder.
+#### plot summarized data of output of all experiments in the specified folder.

 ```
 $ python plot_summarized_data.py